 Contributions - The contribution rates for the employer and retiree are established annually by the budgeting process of the State.
 Those rates include an employer contribution based on projected pay-as-you go financing requirements as a percent of covered payroll, with an additional amount to prefund benefits, which is not actuarially determined.
-For fiscal years 2020 and 2019, the School's contribution was 9.69% and 9.69% of covered payroll and totaled \$334,451 and \$277,501, respectively.
-As of June 30, 2020, \$29,218 was due to the OPEB plan.
+For fiscal year 2021, the School's contribution was 14.53% of covered payroll and totaled \$333,830.